RobertLD/RobertLD.github.io/_drafts/2024-04-17-A-Rimworld-Story.md

 ### Raw Notes
-- We begin with Robert and Josue two colonists embarking on their journey to settle a new colony on a rimworld
+- We begin with Robert a colonist embarking on his journey to settle a new colony on a rimworld far out in the galaxy
--
+-  Robert is a